rubicolabs/charhub-docs/docs/test3.md

 <div class="tutor-bubble">
   <img src="/assets/ghostchan.png" alt="Ghost-chan">
   <div class="assistant-bubble">
-    <span class="typewriter">“Use weights to emphasize or tone down elements.
-It’s like turning a dial up or down on certain features!”</span>
+    “Use weights to emphasize or tone down elements.
+It’s like turning a dial up or down on certain features!”
   </div>
 </div>